Shivamkasaudh23/Instahyre-automation/README.md

-👋 Hey Everyone, This Gist is developed to help you Automate the Applying on Instahyre.
+👋 Hey Everyone, This script is developed to help you Automate the Applying on Instahyre.

 The code is given below.